Contents

 Tourist traffic

-Kenya receives a high number of visitors compared to Tanzania.
-Which is ideal for luxury safaris, either in game parks oron beaches.
+Kenya receives more visitors than Tanzania, which is ideal for luxury safaris, either in game parks oron beaches.

 Size of national parks

-Tanzania has bigger national parks compared with Kenya.
-If you intend to spot animals all the time may take a bit longer during game drives.
+Tanzania has larger national parks than Kenya.
+If you plan to spot wildlife throughout, game drives may take a bit longer.

-Though it depends on the park you decide to visit.
+It depends on the park you choose to visit.

 Safety in Tanzania

-Tanzania is a very peaceful country, ranking 14th safest country on the GPI.
-Global Peace Index studies 23 key metrics to determine the country’s position on the index.
+Tanzania is a very peaceful country, ranking 14th-safest on the GPI.
+The Global Peace Index uses 23 key metrics to determine a country’s position on the index.

 All the indicators are grouped into three broad categories, which are: